POeticPotatoes/tp/docs/DeveloperGuide.md

 The following design considerations were maintained during implementation:

 Command formats should be **simple and short**:
-* This reflects our [non-functional](#non-functional-requirements) requirement that a non-technical user must be able to learn how to operate the app quickly.
+* This reflects our [non-functional](#non-functional-requirements) requirement that a non-technical user must be able to learn how to operate the app.
 * We split up our various search commands to simplify the work of remembering various abstract prefixes.
 * For the add command which was inevitably long, we provided command completion with <kbd>Tab</kbd> to circumvent the issue.